iMadfxq/myOwnWebPage/README.md

 # myOwnWebPage
-For all of those who want to see how I work, and my skills
+For all of those who want to see how I work and my skills